sihongho/sihongho.github.io/_news/announcement_231017.md

 ---

-Our Journal paper "FairMove: A Data-Driven Vehicle Displacement System for Jointly Optimizing Profit Efficiency and Fairness of Electric For-Hire Vehicles" is accepted to [IEEE Transactions on Mobile Computing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7755).
+📖 One paper "FairMove: A Data-Driven Vehicle Displacement System for Jointly Optimizing Profit Efficiency and Fairness of Electric For-Hire Vehicles" is accepted to [IEEE Transactions on Mobile Computing](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7755).
 Congratulations and Many thanks to [Guang](https://guangwang.me/#/home)!